rkaunismaa/NLP4HTML/README.md

 Right.
 To load into mysql, I need to switch back to the nlp4html conda environment ...

 OK.
 Nice!
 Got all of the profile data loaded into mysql!
+A few more tweaks to the sql code.